TianYe10/DVT-Net/README.md

 ## Introduction

 The architechture of DVT-Net leverages clinical knowledge pertaining to altered vessel morphology and propose a multimodal pipeline that combines retinal fundus RGB images, vessel segmentation images (VSIs), and Topological Data Analysis (TDA) to achieve accurate and interpretable disease detection.

-Swin Transformer (the name Swin stands for Shifted window) is initially described in arxiv
+We build a customized deep learning model for each of our inputs and concatenate features into a final unified model.
+Specifically, we implemented pretrained swin-transformer-tiny on ImageNet-1K as our image feature encoder for each one of the three input modalities.
+[Swin Transformer](https://arxiv.org/pdf/2103.14030.pdf) (the name Swin stands for Shifted window) is initially described by Microsoft.